Mental Health Youth Worker for our Be Heard service

 - Provide a listening and understanding ear and engage in meaningful activities with young people to benefit their mental health and wellbeing.

-- Engage with line management and peer support to identify and share best ways of working.
+- Engage with line management and peer support to share best ways of working.

 - Establish boundaries and address any inappropriate behaviour within the drop-in.